Keith Richards: Relationships and family

+In September 2014, Richards published a children's book with Theodora, Gus and Me: The Story of My Granddad and My First Guitar, based on Richards's grandfather.

 Friendship with Mick Jagger

 Richards's relationship with bandmate Mick Jagger is frequently described as "love/hate" by the media.
 Richards himself said in a 1998 interview: "I think of our differences as a family squabble.
 If I shout and scream at him, it's because no one else has the guts to do it or else they're paid not to do it.
 At the same time I'd hope Mick realises that I'm a friend who is just trying to bring him into line and do what needs to be done."
 Richards, along with Johnny Depp, tried unsuccessfully to persuade Jagger to appear in Pirates of the Caribbean: On Stranger Tides, alongside Depp and Richards.

 Richards's autobiography, Life, was published on 26 October 2010.
 Eleven days prior to its release, the Associated Press published an article stating that in the book Richards refers to Jagger as "unbearable" and notes that their relationship has been strained "for decades".
-His opinion softening by 2015, Richards still said Jagger could come off as a "snob" but added, "I still love him dearly... your friends don't have to be perfect."
+His opinion softening by 2015, Richards still said Jagger could come off as a "snob" but added, "I still love him dearly ... your friends don't have to be perfect."